-We have conducted and may in the future conduct clinical trials in the European Union ("EU") subjecting us to additional privacy restrictions.
+We have personnel located in Ireland and have conducted and may in the future conduct clinical trials in the European Union ("EU") subjecting us to additional privacy restrictions.
 The collection and use of personal health data in the EU are governed by the provisions of the General Data Protection Regulation ("GDPR"), as well as other national data protection legislation in force in relevant member states (including the Data Protection Act 2018 in the UK).
 This regulation imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, notification of data processing obligations to the competent national data protection authorities and the security and confidentiality of the personal data.